ngscheurich/system/README.md

 prefer to maintain a classic [dotfiles] setup.
 Programs configured this way
 include:

+- [tmux], a terminal multiplexer
+- [Aerospace], a tiling window manager for macOS
 - [Emacs], a text editor and Lisp application environment
 - [Karabiner-Elements], a keyboard customizer for macOS
+- [kitty], a feature-rich GPU-based terminal emulator
+- [Lazygit], a terminal UI for Git
 - [Neovim], my primary text editor and software development tool
-- [Starship], a customizable cross-shell prompt
-- [fish], a command line shell for the 90s
-- [kitty], a feature-rich GPU-based terminal emulator
 - [ranger], a console file manager
 - [skhd], a simple hotkey daemon for macOS
-- [yabai], a tiling window manager for macOS
+- [zellij], a terminal workspace

-Dotfiles can be linked with Grimoire: `grim link add [NAME]`.
+These configs can be installed with Grimoire: `grim config link`.

 ## Quickstart